Atharv-Nalwade/React--The-Complete-Guide/Behind the scenes of React and Optimization techniques.md

 On re-render teh child comp. also re-render even if it had no changes

 Also if it has data been passed ( to child ) if data doesn changes on change in parent it i sre-renderd  because when upadtion i sdone the function is destroyed and then created again and the data is passed for first time and so it re-renders

+The React useCallback Hook returns a memoized callback function.

+Think of memoization as caching a value so that it does not need to be recalculated.

+This allows us to isolate resource intensive functions so that they will not automatically run on every render.

+The useCallback Hook only runs when one of its dependencies update.

+This can improve performance.

+The useCallback and useMemo Hooks are similar.
+The main difference is that useMemo returns a memoized value and useCallback returns a memoized function

+we can use the useCallback hook to prevent the function from being recreated unless necessary.

+Use the useCallback Hook to prevent the Todos component from re-rendering needlessly